thephez/dpp-spec/docs/state-transition.md

 # State Transition Signing

 State transitions must be signed by a private key associated with the identity creating the state transition.

-**Note:** Since v0.23, each identity must have at least two keys: a primary key (security level `0`) that is only used when signing identity update state transitions and an additional key (security level `2`) that is used to sign all other state transitions.
+Since v0.23, each identity must have at least two keys: a primary key (security level `0`) that is only used when signing identity update state transitions and an additional key (security level `2`) that is used to sign all other state transitions.

 The process to sign a state transition consists of the following steps: